mduarted/containers-spark-cluster/README.md

 ## Building the Base Image

-The base image, named as spark-base, have all the dependencies that Spark needs to start.
+The base image, named as spark-base, has all the dependencies that Spark needs to start.

 To build this image you need to execute the following code on project root folder: